-When you support a ZYIA rep, you tap into a community that cares so deeply for customers they built the business on it.
+When you support a ZYIA rep, you tap into a community that cares so deeply for uplifting others they built the business on it.

-Even though I disagree with ZYIA’s closed model of business, I still stand by the quality.
+Even though I disagree with ZYIA’s closed model of business, I still love the quality.

 I hope you can see this is the best decision for me.